Published 29 July 2021

 - You can jump to this folder from the link out on one of the other tabs:

-- Type cmd in the path at the top to jump to the command line.
-Make sure you're in the Project Folder (up one directory) and type git init
+- Go to the main project folder (you may need to go up one from the schema-model or migrations folder) and type cmd in the path at the top to jump to the command line.
+Make sure you're in the Project Folder and type git init.

 - Close your project using the X near the project name and re-open it.